What to expect during your first week on Wegovy

 GLP-1 gets released in our body after eating — it helps regulate insulin and blood sugar levels and slows down food digestion.
 All of this helps to increase feelings of fullness and reduces appetite between meals [3].

 If people don't have enough GLP-1 or it's not working as it should, they can be more likely to eat more during meals or snack in between meals [3].
-In a nutshell, taking Wegovy helps people feel full for longe — which leads to reduced food intake and weight loss [2].
+In a nutshell, taking Wegovy helps people feel full for longer — which leads to reduced food intake and weight loss [2].

 Who can take Wegovy?

-As of 2023, Wegovy is now available for anyone living with obesity or other weight-related health concerns.
+As of 2023, Wegovy is available for anyone living with obesity or other weight-related health concerns.

 The guidelines recommend Wegovy for people with a body mass index (BMI) of 30 or over, or people with a BMI of 27 or over who have another weight-related condition like high blood pressure, high cholesterol, or pre-diabetes [1].